umbraco/UmbracoDocs/13/umbraco-ums/marketers-and-editors/personalization/README.md

 Personalization is one of the key features within the uMarketingSuite.
 In a fully integrated way you can personalize the experience of each of your visitors within Umbraco.

-Getting started with personalization is really easy and you can start within a couple of minutes.
+Getting started with personalization is not difficult and you can start within a couple of minutes.

 ## Creating a segment

 The first thing you need to do is [create a segment](../../../../personalization/creating-a-segment/).
 A segment is a group of visitors within your website.
-Which visitors are in a segment can be defined when setting up the segment.
+Which visitors are in a segment can be defined when setting up a segment.

 ## Personalizing the website for this segment

 Once you've created a segment you can [personalize the experience of your visitor](../../../../personalization/setting-up-personalization/).
-This can be done on a specific page, on multiple pages or per document type.
+This can be done on a specific page, on multiple pages or per Document Type.

 ## Explicit and implicit personalization